roc4huang/vertx-http-api/README.md

 ### Controller

-The @FromQuery specifies location for an argument
+The @FromCookie specifies location for an argument

 The result of a method is serialized depending of the request content-type.
 For example json.

-The route names should be unique and can for example be used to generate urls.
+Vertx and context are available in controller.

 ```